EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 - Race: $\{1\}$, that is: $\langle [\text{asian or black or white}]\rangle$;
 - ZIP: $\{4, 6\}$, that is: $\langle[94138 \text{ or } 94139],[94141 \text{ or } 94142]\rangle$.

-The order of values within domains has impact on generalization. $k$-Optimize builds a **set enumeration [[Albero|tree]]** over the set $I$ of indexes:
+The order of values within domains has impact on generalization. $k$-Optimize builds a **[[Albero di copertura|set enumeration tree]]** over the set $I$ of indexes:

 ![[kOptimizeAlgorithm2.png]]

 The root node of the tree is the empty set.
 The children of $n$ are the sets obtained by appending a single element $i$ of $I$ to $n$, such that $\forall i' \in n, i > i'$.
 Each node has a cost that reflects the amount of generalization and suppression of the anonymization represented by the node.
 This implies that each tuple is associated with a cost that reflects the information loss associated with its generalization or suppression.<br />
-$k$-Optimize visits the tree (e.g., using a depth-first search) for searching the anonymization with lowest cost.
+$k$-Optimize visits the tree starting from the root (e.g., using a depth-first search) for searching the anonymization with lowest cost.
 Since the number of nodes in the tree is $2^{\vert I \vert}$, the visit of the tree is not practical.
 This implies that a **pruning** strategy is fundamental to reduce computational cost.
 The node $n$ is pruned iff none of its descendants could be optimal.
 This determination can be made by computing a lower bound on the cost of the nodes in the subtree rooted at $n$.
 If the lower bound is greater than the current best cost, node $n$ is pruned.
+This algorithm exploit the monotonicity property of the trees.

 ----------------------------------------------------------------